Wool and Diaper Care.

-- Add Wool Wash.
-We recommend Unicorn Beyond Clean (unscented version) or Unicorn Power Scour (whatever products you chose, follow the manufacture’s instructions).
+- Add Wool Wash while filling the basin.
+We recommend Unicorn Beyond Clean (unscented version) or Unicorn Power Scour (scented).
+Whatever products you choose, follow the manufacturer’s instructions.
 When using Unicorn add about ½ teaspoon to your water basin and mix.
 This amount may vary according to your specific situation.
 Less is more -- Unicorn is VERY concentrated.
 Start with less and adjust as needed (more facts about washing wool below).
 Per Unicorn’s recommendation, soak for up to 15 minutes.
 Periodically while soaking, gently squeeze the item while submerged in the water to make sure water solution has penetrated throughout all the fibers.

 - Rinse your wool until the water is clear.
 Either rinse under the faucet with similar temperature water as what you soaked in, or empty your bath water, refill with clean water that is a similar temperature and let your wool soak again.
 Remember to gently squeeze your wool again while rinsing to ensure the fibers are being rinsed out.
 In making sure that the wool is as clean as possible, you will also want to be sure that the wool wash is completely rinsed before lanolizing.
 Rinse until the water is clear.

 *If stained, heavily soiled, or if your wash water is very dirty, repeat the above steps.